Analysis | A top Republican in Nevada is censured by the party for acknowledging reality

 It’s not that Cegavske didn’t investigate alleged fraud, mind you.
 The state has a process to do so, involving an official-looking form and an actual allocation of resources.
 The Nevada Independent obtained a spreadsheet of claims about the 2020 election that the secretary of state’s office had examined, learning that the vast majority had been resolved without a finding that fraud had occurred.
 A number of the unresolved allegations didn’t involve fraud at all.

 Last month, though, the state party showed up and dropped a slew of additional allegations on Cegavske’s desk — literally.
-The secretary of state’s office announced that it had catalogued the complaints and would evaluate them, but the state party was not willing to be patient.
+Her office announced that it had catalogued the complaints and would evaluate them, but the state party was not willing to be patient.
 It declared that Cegavske had not begun investigating the integrity of the election until it delivered that material to her office, which, the censure motion read, was “clearly indicative of negligence and misconduct of office and potentially causal in the lack of trust of the November election results.”
 In other words, it was Cegavske failing to treat the Trump campaign’s claims seriously that led to a lack of confidence in the results, not the complaints themselves.

 The motion also objected to a statement Cegavske made in December that there was no evidence of fraud in the election.
 This, the censure motion declared, was “an arrogant claim she had no basis in fact to make” given that she hadn’t assessed the “evidence” presented by the campaign.